Widening access to Medicine at Manchester

 Working with school pupils

-Each year, we deliver a masterclass conference for Manchester Access Programme (MAP) students, as well as lead a Faculty Hello Healthcare Day for Year 10 pupils from Greater Manchester.
-The latter involves colleagues from different healthcare programmes within The University of Manchester, and provides an opportunity for pupils from widening participation backgrounds to find out more about different healthcare professions.
+Each year, we deliver a dedicated day for Manchester Access Programme (MAP) Medicine & Dentistry pupils, with a focus on preparation for the Multiple Mini Interviews (MMIs) used in the admission process.
+We also deliver our annual Faculty Hello Healthcare Day for Year 10 pupils from Greater Manchester.
+This involves colleagues from different healthcare programmes within The University of Manchester, and provides an opportunity for pupils from widening participation backgrounds to find out more about different healthcare professions.
+You can find further details about this conference in the following article:

 We continue to offer a range of talks at secondary schools, delivered by WP Champions and our Academic Lead for Admissions.
 Our WP Champions are trained doctors, current students and academic staff, who deliver inspiring talks and details on how to apply to medicine.